Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 H2 — SEO and discoverability on emerging platforms

-Search behavior is fragmenting across places that don’t look or behave like traditional websites, so discoverability now depends as much on platform architecture as on keywords.
+Search behavior is spreading to places that don’t resemble traditional websites.
+Discoverability now depends on platform design as much as on keywords.
 Platform internals — indexability, canonicalization, URL permanence, and content APIs — determine whether your content surfaces to search engines, in-platform search, or recommendation feeds.
 Start by testing what the platform exposes to crawlers and what it keeps behind JavaScript or proprietary formats.

 How platform architecture affects discoverability